 44: Get yourself an Aussie passport

-Respected worldwide it’s one of the most coveted passports.
-According to the Henley Passport Index, Australia was ranked as the 9th most powerful passport in 2020 and as dual citizenship is permitted, you may not even need to give up your current nationality
+Respected worldwide.
+Australia is one of the most coveted passports.
+According to the Henley Passport Index, Australia was ranked as the 8th most powerful passport in 2023 and as dual citizenship is permitted, you may not even need to give up your current nationality

 45: British expats are never far from home comforts